 You can see the schedule of all of our events on the calendar page.

-In order to take our boats out you have to complete the following steps:
+For OSBUG members, in order to take our boats out you have to complete the following steps:

 - Pleasure Craft Operator Card to completely understand the rules of water safety, It can be taken on line at www.boat-ed.com/canada